Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 }
 ```

 It worked for all test images except for the cases with a background.
-What we wanted is to exclude background from or calculation.
-We wrote a simple algorithm that removes the background color:
+What we wanted is to exclude background from our calculation.
+We wrote a simple algorithm that removes the background colour:

-* If the most popular color covers more than 10% of the image then assume it's a background and ignore it
+* If the most popular colour covers more than 10% of the image then assume it's a background and ignore it

 That solved our unit tests, and we were ready to take a new version for a spin on the bigger scale!

-We downloaded 300 most popular PNGs that currently optimised through Pixboost and ran them through the func.
+We downloaded 300 most popular PNGs that are currently optimised through Pixboost and ran them through the func.
 Then we compared results manually and made some minor tweaks to increase accuracy, which is now in between 98-99%.

-Ready for production, we though.
+Ready for production, we thought.
 However, we ran all the tests on powerful laptops and once moved to servers and put under the load we realised one thing:

 {{< emphasise >}}
 It ate all the memory!